aylwarddylan/iot-standards-protocols24/README.md

 ## Tools, Technologies and Equipment

 Room sensors that have additional functionality i.e. digital radiator valves, networking layers such as LoRaWAN.
-Communication layers to improve functionality between application layers & hence imporve the equipment operation.
+Communication layers to improve functionality between application layers & hence improve the equipment operation & systems mentioned.